 IDEAL INTERNSHIP GRANTS

-The Decorative Arts Trust is introducing an IDEAL Internship Initiative as part of its growing Emerging Scholars Program.
+The Decorative Arts Trust introduced an IDEAL Internship Initiative in 2021 as part of our growing Emerging Scholars Program.
 IDEAL Internships focus on inclusivity, diversity, equity, access, and leadership.
 The Trust recognizes the homogeneity of the museum field and will strive to improve access to curatorial careers for students of color as a path toward achieving systemic change.